datmedevil17/jansunwAI/README.md

-# Public Grievance Redressal Platform
+# jansunwAI

 ## Overview

-**Public Grievance Redressal Platform** is an AI-powered system designed to enhance efficiency at both the client and administrative levels.
+**jansunwAI** is an AI-powered system designed to enhance efficiency at both the client and administrative levels.
 The platform provides multilingual support, AI-assisted grievance classification, and intelligent analytics for administrators to streamline issue resolution.

 ## Features